tldraw/tldraw/vscode/README.md

 ## 3. Start the editor

 - Run `yarn start:vscode` from the root folder.
+- This will automatically open the extension folder in VS Code in a new window

 ## 4. Start the extension

-- Open `vscode/extension` in a new VSCode window
 - Install dependencies (`yarn`)
 - Start the debugger (F5)